amirahosbr/sumbangsaran/README.md

 ### [8.](#findings) Predictive Insights and Strategic Foresight

 Using predictive insights to anticipate user needs and strategic foresight to proactively guide users, ultimately leading to a more personalized, efficient, and proactive platform.
 This is achieved through a web manager that integrates these AI capabilities to analyze user data, predict behavior, suggest relevant actions, and automate processes, resulting in a seamless and intelligent user journey within the web environment.

+> “Show me where revenue will be in 90 days so I can adjust spend now.”

 **How Predictive Insights Enhance User Experience:**